AndreaCeolin/AndreaCeolin/README.md

 New accents are created as a consequence of sound changes.
 Can we predict which sounds might change in a given language on the basis of their distribution in the lexicon?

 ### 2. [The Parametric Comparison Method](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.488871/full) :earth_africa:
 Classifying languages on the basis on common sounds/words is challenging, because sounds and words change very rapidly.
-Canf we use morphosyntactic features to achieve the task?
+Can we use morphosyntactic features to achieve the task?

 ***